Ortiz & Arora: The PPP Has Prevented Unemployment from Being Worse

 In reality, public companies received less than half a percent of the first round of PPP funds, and many big recipients such as Shake Shack returned their loans after the backlash.
 The program has worked exactly as intended.
 Even though it’s difficult to imagine that without it, today’s unemployment rate could be much higher.

-Alfredo Ortiz is the president and CEO of Biz2Credit.
+Alfredo Ortiz is the president and CEO of Job Creators Network.
 Rohit Arora is the CEO of Biz2Credit.

 .